In a typical house, the basement is an unattractive space that serves for piling all those boxes of stuff you can’t bear to throw away.

-- Inspect any wooden elements, like window frames and rim joists, for signs of insect damage.
+- Inspect any wooden elements, like window frames, wooden beams, and rim joists, for signs of insect damage mold, or rot.

-- Invest in a backup sump pump with an cascading system and automatic fault detection relay for a smooth changeover.
+- Invest in a backup sump pump with a cascading system and automatic fault detection relay for a smooth changeover.

 - Schedule a professional HVAC inspection to make sure your basement doesn’t have a dangerous carbon monoxide buildup problem.

-- Likewise, check that your electrical and plumbing is in working order, and have a licensed professional confirm this if you're sceptical.
+- Conduct an inspection that your electrical and plumbing is in working order, and have a licensed professional confirm this if you’re skeptical.

 What Is Required to Finish a Basement?